ucscode/EasyAdmin-Ultimate/readme.md

 - [EasyAdmin Documentation](https://symfony.com/doc/current/bundles/EasyAdminBundle/index.html): Official documentation for EasyAdmin bundle, offering detailed documentation on installation, configuration, and usage of EasyAdmin for Symfony applications.

-You can also explore the features and components included in Symfony EasyAdmin PowerPack and start leveraging them in your Symfony projects to facilitate development workflows.
+You can also explore the features and components included in EasyAdmin Ultimate and start leveraging them in your Symfony projects to facilitate development workflows.

 ## License